Program Topic Choices

 The Role of Cardiac Imaging in the Diagnosis and Long-term Management of PAH

-Designed for cardiovascular and pulmonary specialists, this presentation reviews the current diagnostic workup for PAH; assesses the benefits and limitations of standard imaging tools such as basic echocardiography and vasodilator testing, as well as newer modalities such as magnetic resonance imaging; demonstrates the core value of right heart catheterization as the diagnostic gold standard; summarizes the benefits and limitations of basic treatment; and outlines the key features of an effective collaborative approach between front-line clinicians and those at referral centers.
+Designed for cardiovascular and pulmonary specialists, this presentation reviews the current diagnostic workup for PAH; assesses the benefits and limitations of standard imaging tools such as basic echocardiography, as well as newer modalities such as magnetic resonance imaging; demonstrates the core value of right heart catheterization (including vasodilator testing) as the diagnostic gold standard; summarizes the benefits and limitations of basic treatment; and outlines the key features of an effective collaborative approach between front-line clinicians and those at referral centers.
 View listing of speakers

 New Concepts and Clinical Controversies in PAH